rosafilgueira/DARE_SEISMO/processing_elements/CWL_total_staged/TEST_ADD_CREATEJSON/README.md

+fmagnoni
+Preliminary changes.
+The download of waveforms still does not work if we add the intermediate step of creating the json input for download.
+More tests are required.

 # CWL Workflow for the Rapid Assessment (RA) Use Case

 This is the CWL implementation for the RA use case, which